 Key Stage 3

 All learners begin their language studies with French focusing on the topics of opinions, hobbies and holidays.
 They will develop their use and understanding of verbs.
-They can join the Chinese Choir or learn to speak Japanese in lunchtime clubs and there is usually a Japanese themed Deep Learning Day.
+They can join the Chinese Choir and there is a Japanese themed Deep Learning Day.
+A small number of pupils will have the opportunity to learn Chinese with teachers from the Confucius Institute.

 Key Stage 4